GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 #### Referencing from Scrapyard to org-wiki

-Since we assume that org-protocol is already configured system-wide, just add the following code to your `.emacs` configuration file:
+Since we assume that org-protocol is already configured in your system, just add the following code to your `.emacs` configuration file:

 ```clojure